Firefox logo: Variants

 Firefox Nightly, an alternative version to Firefox that allows for features to be tested before their public implementation, has a differing logo to the base Firefox web browser.

-In 2017, Mozilla introduced a new logo for Firefox Nightly.
-The logo preceded the 2017 redesign of the base Firefox logo, introducing the more "flat" and textureless design.
+In August 2017, Mozilla introduced a new logo for Firefox Nightly.
+The logo preceded the November 2017 redesign of the base Firefox logo, introducing the more "flat" and textureless design.
 It changed the color of the fox from a red-orange to a blue-purple, as well as darkening the planet.

 In August 2019, Mozilla updated the logo to match that of the 2019 Firefox brand redesign, while keeping the alternative color scheme.

 Reception

 Sean Hollister of The Verge likened the 2019 redesign to "a world on fire", saying it was something "many of us can easily identify with these days", and saying that he believes the logo will "grow on [him]".

 After the 2019 logo change, many mistook the logo for the Firefox family of products as a whole for the logo of the Firefox web browser.
-In February 2021, several internet memes circulated surrounding the removal of the fox in the redesigned logos.
+In February 2021, several internet memes circulated surrounding the replacement of the fox and globe with an orange swirl in the redesigned logos.
 However, this was due to confusion between the overarching brand logo and the logo for the web browser itself.